 In other words, they must be tested separately and with different test cases.

 When testing personalization each individual use case should be repeated using multiple user accounts to prove behavior.

-Most projects will install the Dispatcher for caching and load balancing.
+Most projects install the Dispatcher for caching and load balancing.